nano-to/nano-docs/articles/pow.md

 ## Common Errors

 Rarely, but it's important to be ready for them.
 We recommend you **precache** work.
-By requesting it from us, before you need it and storing it.
+By requesting it, before you need it.

 **Code 429: Exhausted your free usage:**